 Mint SecureNow Mediclaim Ratings 2018: The unchanging logic behind our ratings

 This is the sixth annual edition of the Mint SecureNow Mediclaim Ratings (MSMR).
 The pace at which the health insurance industry has progressed is extraordinary.
 The number of products has increased from 55 in 2015 to 107 today.
 Price increases within an age band have been modest—6% per annum for individual products and no increase for family floaters.
 This is much less than the 15% medical inflation.
-The best outcome has been that the number of “A” rated health insurances has increased from 40 to 53 in comparable segments that were rated in 2015.
+The best outcome has been that the number of “A” rated health insurance has increased from 40 to 53 incomparable segments that were rated in 2015.
 Insurers with claim grievances less than 20 per 10,000 claims increased from 10 to 15.
 There continue to be 10 insurers with claim settlement rates of 90% or more.

 Buying health insurance is an important decision because this insurance serves you for life, and at some stage, you will make a claim.
-It is difficult to identify the right product and, the fact that, there are so many features and high decibel sales pitches adds to the confusion.
+It is difficult to identify the right product and, the fact that, there are so many features and high decibel sales pitches add to the confusion.
 In this backdrop, the MSMR determines what really matters and rates insurances in a readily understandable way.

 The first set of ratings six years ago was based on certain principles.
 These have remained unchanged.
 All products are rated.
 This helps set reliable market benchmarks and removes insurer or product biases.